rmrresearch/GhostFragment/docs/source/index.rst

 #############

-GhostFragment is a software package focused on electronic structure calculations pertaining to basis-set superposition corrections and fragment-based methods.
+GhostFragment is a software package focused on electronic structure calculations pertaining to fragment-based methods and basis-set superposition error.

 .. toctree::
    :maxdepth: 2